 Try to avoid moving your head too much for the first 4-5 days, and slowly improve after that.

-5- Feeling a Burning Sensation on Scalp (for 5 days)
+5- Feeling a Burning Sensation on Your Scalp Is Normal (for 5 days)

 It’s normal to feel a burning sensation on your scalp for the first 5 days, however, it should slowly go away.